Nissan Patrol: Sixth generation (Y62; 2010)

 The all-new, sixth generation, Y62 series Nissan Patrol was launched on 13 February 2010 in Abu Dhabi.
-A luxury version (Z62) was sold as the Infiniti QX56 from 2010 (the first time that a Patrol-based vehicle had been sold in North America since 1969), which was later renamed the Infiniti QX80 in 2013.
+A luxury version (Z62) was sold as the Infiniti QX56 from 2010 (the first time that a Patrol-based vehicle had been sold in North America since the 60 series in 1969), which was later renamed the Infiniti QX80 in 2013 for the 2014 model year.
+Despite being built by Nissan Shatai in Japan, the Y62 was an export-only product not sold in Japan due to its massive size, although many Japanese reverse-exported the model to Japan as grey import vehicles, due to the popularity of reverse-exporting Japanese-made export-only models.
+Most Y62 Patrols in Japan are LHD US-spec Armadas, while few of them are from the Middle East and Oceania, mostly registered as Commercial Vehicles (1-Number Plate), while some rare models are registered as 3-Number Luxury Vehicles.
 The Y62 was introduced in North America under the Armada nameplate in 2016, for the 2017 model year.
 It was presented as a replacement for the Titan-based first generation Nissan Armada (WA60).

 As of 2017, the Y62 is powered by either a 275 hp / 394 Nm 4.0-litre VQ40DE V6 engine for the entry level XE and SE trims or a more powerful 400 hp / 560 Nm 5.6-litre VK56VD V8 engine for the upper level trims.
-The NISMO edition uses a tuned version of the 5.6-litre V8 producing 28 additional horsepower.
+The NISMO edition uses a tuned version of the 5.6-litre V8 producing an additional 28 hp.
 Prior to the introduction of the 4.0-litre V6, a lower output 317 hp / 526 Nm 5.6-litre VK56DE V8 was designated for the entry level trims.

 As of 2017, all models come with a 7-speed automatic transmission although Nissan previously offered a 5-speed automatic and also a 6-speed manual for the entry level trim.
 A variable 4×4 mode package allows switching between four drive modes: sand, on-road, rock and snow.
 A Hydraulic Body Motion Control System is available.
 An electronic-locking rear differential, hill start and hill descent control, as well as lane-departure warning, computer assisted braking and stability control.
-The Infiniti version launched in the United States in 2010, the first Patrol sold there since the 60 series.
 The Nissan Patrol launched in Australia in early 2013.

 The Nissan Patrol is offered in various different trim levels in the Middle East: XE, SE, SE-Platinum City, LE, LE-Titanium, LE-Platinum City and NISMO Edition.
-In Australia the Ti and Ti-L trim levels are offered.
+In Australia the Ti and Ti-L trim levels are offered, in 2023 the Warrior trim was launched, an off-roading focused trim based on Ti and modified by Premcar.